Aides give Japan's Abe a headache on history, U.S. alliance

 In an interview with the Wall Street Journal, Honda defended the Yasukuni visit and said Japan needed a strong economy so it could build a more powerful military and stand up to China, the newspaper said.

-The paper also said Honda wanted what it called "a nation that isn't beholden to the U.S. as a patron, and doesn't feel restrained by the sensitivities of its neighbours".
+The paper also said Honda wanted what it called "a nation that isn't beholden to the U.S. as a patron, and doesn't feel restrained by the sensitivities of its neighbors".

 Suga said Honda's remarks had been distorted.
 "What I meant was not conveyed at all.
 I never said Abenomics had a military objective," Suga quoted Honda as telling him.